 Additionally, the Committee considers the mix of skills and experience among current and prospective directors with a goal of assembling a Board with complementary skills for the benefit of the Company.
-Listed below are the relevant contributions of each current board member.
+Listed below are selected key contributions of each current board member.
+The table is not intended to be an exhaustive summary of all the contributions of each board member.